The global skills and competency framework for the digital world

 Service level management: Level 6

-Level 6 - Initiate, influence: Essence of the level: Has significant organisational influence, makes high-level decisions, shapes policies, demonstrates leadership, fosters organizational collaboration, and accepts accountability in key areas.
+Level 6 - Initiate, influence: Essence of the level: Has significant organisational influence, makes high-level decisions, shapes policies, demonstrates leadership, promotes organisational collaboration, and accepts accountability in key areas.

-Ensures that service delivery is monitored effectively and that identified actions to maintain or improve levels of service are implemented.
+Ensures service delivery is monitored effectively and that identified actions to maintain or improve levels of service are implemented.

-Ensures that service level agreements are complete and cost-effective across the catalogue of available services.
-Ensures that operational methods, procedures, facilities and tools are established, reviewed and maintained.
+Ensures service level agreements are complete and cost-effective across the catalogue of available services.
+Ensures operational methods, procedures, facilities and tools are established, reviewed and maintained.
 Prepares proposals to meet forecast changes in the levels or types of services.

 Negotiates with relevant parties in respect of disruptions and major amendments to the provision of services.